 I am interested in the covers for these novels and Sebastian Barry's novels generally.

-I think they're perfectly fine but perhaps because they're published by the great design exponents of Faber, I feel a little disappointed that they aren't better still.
+I think they're perfectly fine but perhaps because they're published by the great design exponents of Faber and Faber, I feel a little disappointed that they aren't better still.

 The original is probably the best of the three basic UK designs.
-It's stylish and attractive, though I think it lacks specificity to the vibe of the actual novel, the landscape not feeling very representative of the country of the book.
-I like the rainbow.
-I like literary fiction breaking away from coy, vague allusive imagery and just including a rainbow on the cover of a novel with lgbt+ content prominent.
-The typography is handsome, and I think the decorate device of the lines kind of picks up on the sense of 'ongoing-ness' or 'endlessness'.
+It's stylish and attractive, though perhaps lacking in real specificity to the vibe of the actual novel, since the scenery of a waterfall is not very representative of the country of the book.
+I like the inclusion of a rainbow.
+I like when literary fiction covers break away a bit from coy, vague allusive imagery.
+So just including an outright rainbow on the front of this book with lgbtq+ content at its heart is pleasingly strsightforward - no pun intended.
+The typography is handsome, and I think the decorate device of the lines kind of picks up on the sense of 'ongoing-ness' or 'endlessness' decently.

-The most particular challenge with literary fiction is that its defining quality as a genre... is kind of being genre-less.
+The most particular challenge with designing covers for literary fiction is that as a genre its defining feature is its defining feature is kind of being genre-less.
 Like, sure a literary novel might contain this fantasy aspect or that murder mystery note, but the idea is that as literary fiction it's not bound by those genres.
-So cover design for literary fiction has to act above-it-all, reject outright, overt depiction of content.
+So cover design for literary fiction often has to act a bit above-it-all, and reject outright, overt depiction of content.

 And while that can sometimes be a bit of a tiresome pretense, I do see the value in not reducing thoughtful and wide-ranging books to simpler ideas, as if they're straightforward consumer goods.
 With Days Without End I do think it would do a disservice to reduce the cover identity to 'gay romance' or 'Civil War drama'.
 For me it's about striking that balance between including some specific references but also managing to convey that the book is more than that.